maazajaz/ai-tutor-d-id/README.md

-# 🎓 AI Python Tutor - Full Stack Application
+# 🎓 AI Digital Tutor - Full Stack Application

-A revolutionary AI-powered Python learning platform featuring a 3D avatar teacher that responds intelligently in both English and Hinglish, complete with voice synthesis, lip-sync animation, and an interactive classroom interface.
+A revolutionary AI-powered learning platform featuring a 3D avatar teacher that helps students in grades 7-8 learn any subject.
+The tutor responds intelligently in multiple languages including English and Hinglish, with voice synthesis, lip-sync animation, and an interactive learning interface.

 ## 🌟 Features